Skouries Project

 Social and economic benefits

-Skouries is a world-class project designed and engineered on sustainable mining principles.
-The development of the project involves integrating many Best-In-Class Technologies that ensure long-term positive impacts for all, such as the comprehensive Waste & Water Management System, Backfilling, Concurrent Rehabilitation and Environmental Monitoring.
+The mine will incorporate advanced digital technologies throughout its operations, with leading practices in technology, exploration and mining, safety and environmental protection.
+The development of the project involves integrating leading environmental and social practices in our industry that ensure long-term positive impacts for all, such as the Integrated Extractive Waste & Water Management System, Filtered Tailings Technology, Backfilling, Parallel Rehabilitation and Environmental Monitoring.

-Integrated Waste & Water Management System
+The Integrated Extractive Waste & Water Management Facility includes the:

 Geotechnical stability